pegnet/pegnet/README.md

 On first startup there will be some delay while the bytemap is shuffled.
 It will only start mining at the beginning of a block also.

+# Contributing
+* Join [Discord](https://discord.gg/V6T7mCW) and chat about it with lovely people!

+* Run a testnet node

+* Create a github issue because they always exist.

+* Fork the repo and submit your pull requests, fix things.

 # Development

 Docker guide can be found [here](https://github.com/pegnet/pegnet/blob/develop/Docker.md) for an automated solution.